Round Top’s Historic Wonder: Bethlehem Lutheran Church is Over 150 Years Old and as Magical as Ever

 How about taking a quick trip to Bethlehem this year, without ever leaving Texas?
 It’s possible.
 Just look to Round Top.

 Bethlehem Lutheran Church is one of Round Top’s most historical — and precious — buildings.
-It’s been a part of the community for the past 154 years.
+It’s been a part of the community for the past 155 years.
 If you are Christmas-ing in Round Top, it’s worth stopping at this local landmark to soak in the history and architecture.
 No matter what your religion is.
-There is also heartwarming candlelight service scheduled for Christmas Eve (this Friday, December 24th) at 11 pm.
+There is also heartwarming candlelight service each Christmas Eve.

 Built in 1866, Bethlehem Lutheran Church was designed by Carl Siegismund Bauer, a German immigrant.
 The church’s traditional barn style roof is even reminiscent of what you’ll find in many German villages.
 Bauer’s sons and family contributed the labor to raise the church, and he served as its chief mason.

 The building materials didn’t travel far.
 In fact, the sandstone used in Bethlehem Lutheran Church was quarried from Cummins Creek ― which is found to the west of the church site.
 Local, hand-hewn red cedar beams were installed for its framing.
 There are even four stone buttresses along the south wall.
 Officially recognized as a Texas Historic Landmark in 1965, the local wonder was added to the National Register of Historic Places back on August 10, 1978.